Emotion (Samantha Sang song): Release and promotion

-"Emotion" was released as the third single from Survivor on 4 September 2001, by Columbia Records.
+"Emotion" was released as the third single from Survivor on 4 September 2001 by Columbia Records.
 The song was heavily played on radio stations during the aftermath of the 11 September 2001 attacks and eventually became a tribute song to the family of the victims.
-The group also paid tribute to R&B singer Aaliyah, who died in an August 2001 plane crash, at the Soul Train Lady of Soul Awards by performing the song.
+The group also paid tribute to R&B singer Aaliyah, who died in an August 2001 plane crash, at the 2001 Soul Train Lady of Soul Awards by performing the song.
 Several international formats of "Emotion" contain "8 Days of Christmas" as a B-side, which previously appeared on the US maxi CD single of "Independent Women Part I" (2000).

 Commercial performance

-"Emotion" continued Destiny's Child's streak of top-ten hits in the United States, peaking at number ten on the Billboard Hot 100 on 1 December 2001 thought it became their first to miss the top 3.
+"Emotion" continued Destiny's Child's streak of top-10 hits in the United States, peaking at number ten on the Billboard Hot 100 on 1 December 2001.
 It was also a hit in the United Kingdom, where it peaked at number three on the UK Singles Chart and sold over 145,000 copies.
-Internationally, it reached the top ten in several major music markets, including New Zealand, Ireland, and the Netherlands.
+Internationally, it reached the top 10 in several major music markets, including Ireland, the Netherlands, and New Zealand.

 Music video

 The song's accompanying music video, directed by Francis Lawrence, featured a triple split-screen effect.
-Rowland appears on the left, Knowles in the center, and Williams on the right.
+Kelly Rowland appears on the left, Beyoncé Knowles in the centre, and Michelle Williams on the right.
 Rowland is seen saying goodbye to her boyfriend before he leaves in a taxi.
 Knowles catches her boyfriend with another woman and runs around the house in tears.
 Williams is with her grandmother, who has died in her bed.
 At the end of the video Williams calls the other group members to her home.
 The three girls meet there and comfort each other.
 The screen then returns to normal.

 The music clip is featured as an enhanced video on the European editions of the CD single and on the 2004 Walmart-exclusive DVD titled Fan Pack.